loicdtx/lsru/docs/example_polygon.rst

 ==========================

 The following example details the steps to place a pre-processing order of scenes intersecting with a polygon.
-Such task requires a little bit of boilerplate code since the Usgs API requires an extent and not a , but thanks to ``shapely`` and some additional utilities provided by ``lsru`` can be done with a few lines of code.
+Such task requires a little bit of boilerplate code since the Usgs API requires an extent and not a polygon, but thanks to ``shapely`` and some additional utilities provided by ``lsru`` it can be done with a few lines of code.
 The steps are roughly to:

 - Read the feature (e.g. using ``fiona`` or directly from a geojson file with ``json``)